Movie camera: Digital movie cameras

 Digital movie cameras do not use analog film stock to capture images, as had been the standard since the 1890s.
-Rather, an electronic image sensor is employed and the images are typically recorded on hard drives or flash memory–using a variety of acquisition formats.
+In digital technology, there are two common image sensors that replaced solar cells: the CCD sensor and the CMOS sensor.
+Captured images are then recorded on a storage medium like a hard drive or flash memory–using a variety of acquisition formats.
 Digital SLR cameras (DSLR) designed for consumer use have also been used for some low-budget independent productions.
+Since the 2010s, digital movie cameras have become the dominant type of camera in the motion picture industry, being employed in movies and television productions, although analog film is still used as well.